Comai-Lab/allprep/README.md

 -m for mismatch mode, this allows a 1 bp mismatch between the index / barcode and the best matching barcode.
--E for error reads mode, outputs the rejected reads to a file -n for N allowed mode, this turns off the check that rejects a read if there are any 'N' nucleotides in the sequence -q to convert a file using Illumina 1.5 qualities to Sanger/Illumina1.8 (standard) -D for only demultiplexing mode, this only splits the reads by barcode and does no additional trimming or checks
+-E for error reads mode, outputs the rejected reads to a file -n for N allowed mode, this turns off the check that rejects a read if there are any 'N' nucleotides in the sequence -N for N reads, trim at the N instead of rejecting outrihgt NOTE: THIS DRAMATICALLY EXTENDS RUNTIME -q to convert a file using Illumina 1.5 qualities to Sanger/Illumina1.8 (standard) -D for only demultiplexing mode, this only splits the reads by barcode and does no additional trimming or checks -M use this to change the defualt minimum read length post filtering

 This program can take a file with most combinations of barcode/indexing.
 The possibilities are:
 1. single ended, barcoded